Ken Grant

-Ken Grant is a photographer who since the 1980s has concentrated on working class life in the Liverpool area.
+Ken Grant (born 1967) is a photographer who since the 1980s has concentrated on working class life in the Liverpool area.
 He is a lecturer in the MFA photography course at the University of Ulster.

 Life and career

 Born in Liverpool in 1967, Grant worked as a carpenter in Liverpool after finishing school, even then taking photographs.
 He later studied at the West Surrey College of Art and Design, studying under Martin Parr and Paul Graham.

-Grant tends to work slowly, returning again and again to the same places and becoming a familiar sight to the people who gather there.
+According to a publication by American Suburb X, Grant tends to work slowly, returning again and again to the same places and becoming a familiar sight to the people who gather there.